 What is LIPO-5?

-LIPO-5 is made up of HIV peptides (pieces of HIV proteins).
-Besides being studied as a therapeutic HIV vaccine, researchers are also investigating the LIPO-5 vaccine to see if it can prevent HIV infection in people who do not have the virus.1,7 This vaccine record focuses on the study of LIPO-5 as a therapeutic vaccine.
+There are several types of therapeutic vaccines currently being studied to treat HIV.
+Besides being studied as a therapeutic HIV vaccine, researchers are also investigating the LIPO-5 vaccine to see if it can prevent HIVin people who do not have the .1,2,5 This vaccine record focuses on the study of LIPO-5 as a therapeutic vaccine.

 LIPO-5 therapeutic HIV vaccine